yongwangd/node-crawler-demo/README.md

   console.log(result.url);
   let $ = cheerio.load(result.src);

   //get all the authors from the page source and print them to console.
+You are certainly save them to a database as you need
   $('.quotes .quote .authorOrTitle')
     .toArray()
     .map(a => $(a).text())